beneviolabs/ft-allowance-agent/0.0.1/README.md

 1. Ensure you have an empty app called `test-app` in your Near account.
 If not, use nearai CLI to create and deploy it.

-1. Copy `metadata.dev.json` into `metadata.json` and ensure `show_entry` is set to true then run the following from the 0.0.1 directory
+1. Ensure `show_entry` is set to true in metadata.json then run the following from the 0.0.1 directory
    ```
    nearai registry upload --bump
    ```